 Bitterness can also create a victim mentality – it gives you an identity of being a wounded individual.
 Once you have this mindset, it is easy to stay there and ruminate, but really, you’re hurting yourself more than anybody else.

 Something to help us overcome bitterness is empathy.
 Remember that hurt people hurt people.
-If you have been hurt or wounded, try to understand that the offence came from someone who is most likely hurting inside.
+If you have been hurt or wounded, try to understand that the offense came from someone who is most likely hurting inside.
 Empathy is the understanding that if I had walked in their shoes up until this point, who am I to think that I would have acted any differently?
 Empathy stops our pride and keeps the bitterness at bay.

 Gratitude is a state of being thankful.
 It is something that has to be cultivated and expressed often.
 When it comes to our marriages, it is easy to take our spouse for granted and fall into the habit of ingratitude as a direct result.
 A great way to throw little positive tidbits into your marriage is to learn to notice the kind and selfless acts of your spouse and acknowledge them with gratitude.
 Affirm what you want to see more of in your spouse.

-Going further, express appreciation not only for their inputs into your marriage (those little acts of kindness), but also for who your spouse is as a person (character based).
+Going further, express appreciation not only for their inputs into your marriage (those little acts of kindness), but also for who your spouse is as a person (character-based).

 Remember, happiness is a choice and gratitude helps to create happiness.
 Choose joy for your marriage.